Missing People

 Missing People (previously known as National Missing Persons Helpline) is a national organisation in the United Kingdom that offers assistance to people who run away and/or go missing and their families.
 It is a registered charity under English law.

 History

-Early years (1986–89)
+Early years (1986–1989)

-Following the high-profile disappearance of estate agent Suzy Lamplugh from Fulham in July 1986, two sisters, Janet Newman and Mary Asprey, co-founded the National Missing Persons Helpline.
-With no news of Lamplugh's whereabouts media attention moved to the apparent lack of support for missing persons' families, such as Paul and Diane Lamplugh.
-The sisters established the Trust's initial work on missing people.
+Following the high-profile disappearance of estate agent, Suzy Lamplugh, from Fulham in July 1986, two sisters, Janet Newman and Mary Asprey, co-founded the National Missing Persons Helpline.
+The helpline was initially part of the Suzy Lamplugh Trust, but later they became separate organisations.